opentable/sous-buildpacks/README.md

 ## What's in a buildpack?

-A builpack consists of a series of shell scripts which are run inside special build containers spun up by Sous.
-These containers have some special features which make them ideal for building, more on that below.
+A buildpack consists of a series of shell scripts which are run inside special build containers spun up by Sous.
+These containers have some features which make them ideal for building, more on that below.
 A single buildpack tells Sous how to build projects written using a particular stack.
 For example NodeJS, Ruby, C#, Java, ...

 Each script in a buildpack performs a specific task, either doing something with, or providing some information about your project to Sous.
 Here are all the scripts each buildpack needs: